phlhg/tippspiel/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Report a bug
-about: Create a report to help us improve
+about: Create a report for a bug to help us improve
 title: "[BUG] "
 labels: bug
 assignees: phlhg
 ---

 **Describe the bug**